 Before an IVP, inform your doctor if:

-– You are allergic, especially to iodine or seafood
+- Allergic, especially to iodine or seafood

 - You’ve ever had an adverse reaction to contrast dye

 The doctor may also recommend you to stick to a special diet a day before your IVP appointment.
-This is done to minimise solid stools in the large intestine as stool makes it harder to read X-Rays.
+This is done to minimize solid stools in the large intestine as stool makes it harder to read X-Rays.

 Usually performed without any major side effects, this examination often provides sufficient information to direct treatment with medication, hence avoiding unnecessary surgical procedures.

 The risks associated with an IVP are the usual risks associated with the radiation and also from the injection of contrast dye.
-Although you are minimally exposed to the radiation, this small amount can harm a developing foetus.
+Although you are minimally exposed to the radiation, this small amount can harm a developing fetus.
 So, pregnant women must be extra careful when prescribed this examination.

 Some patients may develop a rash, and a few others may experience a mild asthma attack.
 It is very rare that someone gets a severe allergic reaction, similar to a peanut allergy.

 Contrast dye can, in some rare cases, affect the functioning of your kidney.
 But, this is temporary and drinking lots of fluids after the examination helps you get rid of the abnormality.